GoDkILLeR-04/Tata-Motors-Valuation/Relative Valuation Model/README.md

   - Price/Sales (P/S)
   - EV/EBITDA
   - And others as needed
-- **Customizable Data Input:** Enter financial data manually or link to data sources (e.g. Yahoo Finance, Bloomberg, APIs).
+- **Customizable Data Input:** Enter financial data manually or link to data sources (e.g. Screener.in, Tijori Finance, Tickertape).
 - **Summary Output:** Calculates implied valuation ranges for the target company based on peer multiples.
 - **Sensitivity Analysis:** Test the impact of using different peer groups or adjusting multiples.